flyingarmageddon/SuperCleverLockscreen/README.md

 ### Installation
 **Before it, check whether if you have all packages from *requirements (above).*** Simplest way to apply theme is to run **install.sh** script.
-Script will just copy all files to themes folder and set theme to default (based on user selection).
+This script will copy all required files to themes folder and set this theme as default (based on user selection).

 ### Usage
 Theme should be applied after reboot.
 If something went wrong and you are not able to